INSPIRE-MIF/gp-data-service-linking-simplification/proposals/Part-B-team/Consolidated-proposal-Part-B.md

 2. If a date of type `revision` is present, take this value as Temporal Reference;
 3. Otherwise, take the date of type `creation` as value of the Temporal Reference.

-For a WXS, this means that the last update of the service metadata is assumed to be the same as the publication, revision or creation date of the data set.
-For Atom, this means that the last update of the service metadata is assumed equal to the update date of the service.
+For a WXS where the optional `updateSequence` is not present, this means that the last update of the service metadata is assumed to be the same as the publication, revision or creation date of the data set.

 The same mapping is also used to derive the [Metadata date](#metadata-date) of the service.